Read This First

 Prompt 2: For the following types of emergence, create a table with their definitions and clear examples.

-The central question is where Emergence stops being merely named and starts doing work.
-The anchors here are Type of Emergence, Definition, and Example.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
+The central question is where Emergence has to start making a difference.
+Read the section through Type of Emergence, Definition, and Example.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.

 Examples have to carry the philosophy on their backs: they should show what becomes clearer, what becomes costlier, and where the view may begin to crack.